 New Music Edmonton’s mission is to contribute to an accessible, healthy, and vibrant artistic ecosystem through support and professional-level presentation of music and sound-oriented art by creatives at diverse career stages who represent the diversity of Amiskwaciwâskahikan ᐊᒥᐢᑲᐧᒋᐋᐧᐢᑲᐦᐃᑲᐣ / Edmonton, and to further engage the public through inspiring community outreach programs.

 About New Music Edmonton

-We recognize that treating all people equally does not guarantee fairness, but can, instead, reinforce extant biases.
+New Music Edmonton recognizes that treating all people equally does not guarantee fairness, but can instead reinforce extant biases.
 As such, in contributing to a reliably equitable environment in our own presentations, the arts generally, and society as a whole, we endorse and have adopted policies whose outcomes promote fair distribution of opportunities.
-The resultant expansion of perspectives and experiences is necessary to the fostering of a vibrant and inclusive arts community, and that benefits us all.

 New Music Edmonton is an artist-driven, member-based organization headed by a volunteer Board of Directors, who are elected for a 2-year term by The Membership.
 For the sake of continuity, we hold elections for half of the board positions each year.
 The Board elects from within itself an Executive, and The President appoints committees.
 All votes of the Membership are conducted electronically to ensure maximum participation.
 The Board plans all areas of operation in consultation with our staff and Membership.

 We hold monthly, minuted meetings.
 An Annual General Meeting is held once a year, and members may initiate an Extraordinary General Meeting.
 Membership is open to anyone, and costs $10/year.